Text Descriptions are Compressive and Invariant Representations for Visual Learning: Experiment

 \subsection{Comparison to finetuning}

-We compare WISE-FT the whole image encoder to WISE-SLR.
+We compare WISE-FT where we additionally interpolate the image encoder, to WISE-SLR, an interpolation between SLR-FT-AVD and ZS-AVD.
 The ID-OOD frontier is presented in \cref{fig:id_ood_curve_avg_ft} and the accuracies are reported in \cref{table:optimal_alpha_ft}.

-On in-distribution task, WISE-SLR outperforms vanilla WISE-FT by $1.43\%$, $1.62\%$, and $1.61\%$ respectively with $k=1,2,4$ training data.
-Averaging over $5$ distribution shift datasets, with optimal $\alpha$, WISE-SLR outperforms vanilla WISE-FT by $0.88\%$, $0.73\%$, and $0.64\%$ respectively with $k=1,2,4$.
+On the ID task, WISE-SLR outperforms vanilla WISE-FT by $1.43\%$, $1.62\%$, and $1.61\%$ respectively with $k=1,2,4$ shot training data.
+Averaging over $5$ distribution shift datasets, with optimal $\alpha$, WISE-SLR outperforms vanilla WISE-FT by $0.88\%$, $0.73\%$, and $0.64\%$ respectively for $k=1,2,4$.
 The optimal $\alpha$ is picked independently for each method on each dataset.